kennedn/soundx/README.md

 # soundx

+**NOTE: 'soundy' superceeds this project, it can correctly set persistant sink settings, something not possible using shell alone. [(link here)](https://github.com/kennedn/soundy)**

 Helper script for controlling alsa sinks via command line.
 Useful for automating output device selection or just for a simple way to change outputs.

 ## How to run